Bone marrow aspiration

 Bone marrow is the soft tissue inside bones that helps form blood cells.
 It is found in the hollow part of most bones.
 Bone marrow aspiration is the removal of a small amount of this tissue in liquid form for examination.

 Bone marrow aspiration may be done in the health care provider's office or in a hospital.
-The bone marrow will be removed from your pelvic or breast bone.
-Occasionally, another bone is selected.
+The bone marrow is removed from your pelvic or breast bone.
+Sometimes, another bone is selected.

-The bone marrow fluid is examined under a microscope.
+The bone marrow fluid is sent to a laboratory and examined under a microscope.

 - If you are pregnant